NeuroTec

 NeuroTec Logo

-At the research and development platform NeuroTec, physicians, engineers, and data scientists test new devices and methods that allow the recording of digital biomarkers in the everyday out-of-hospital life of patients with neurological disorders – for personalized diagnostics and therapies.
+At the research and development platform NeuroTec, physicians, engineers, and data scientists test new devices and methods that enable the recording of digital biomarkers in the everyday, out-of-hospital lives of patients with neurological disorders – for personalized diagnostics and therapies.

 To the NeuroTec website